 Alliance with the Rajput rajas with the consequent military support was one of the main pillars of Mughal strength in the past, but Aurangzeb’s conflict with some of the Rajput states also had serious consequences.

 Aurangzeb himself had in the beginning adhered to the Rajput alliance by raising Jaswant Singh of Kamer and Jai Singh of Amber to the highest of ranks.
 But his short-sighted attempt later to reduce the strength of the Rajput rajas and extend the imperials way over their lands led to the withdrawal of their loyalty from the Mughal throne.

 The strength of Aurangzeb’s administration was challenged at its very nerve center around Delhi by Satnam, the Jat, and the Sikh uprisings.

 They showed that the peasantry was deeply dissatisfied with feudal oppression by Zamindars, nobles, and the state.

-Aurangzeb’s religious orthodoxy and his policy towards the Hindu rulers seriously damaged the stability of the Mughal Empire.
+Aurangzeb’s religious orthodoxy and his policy toward the Hindu rulers seriously damaged the stability of the Mughal Empire.

 Aurangzeb made an attempt to reverse the secular policy by imposing the jizyah (tax imposed on non-Muslim people), destroying many of the Hindu temples in the north, and putting certain restrictions on the Hindus.